anhthang/soap-converter/README.md

 - Facilitate RESTful interactions with SOAP-based services​
 - Compatible with any REST client supporting OpenAPI/Swagger

+> [!NOTE]
+> For the best experience with **Hoppscotch**, I recommend first converting your WSDL to a **Postman Collection**, then importing that collection into Hoppscotch.
+>
+> I’ve tested Hoppscotch’s specs, but they didn’t work as expected—so direct conversion to Hoppscotch format is on hold for now.

 ## Getting Started

 ### Installation